k583230/MSOC2020FALL/dataflow/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This is a template github repository for hls projects with credits >3.

 **Directory structure**
 * **README.md** - introduce the project, algorithm, reference ....